yousry-ibrahim/bookstore/README.md

 * OpenAPI V3 with swaggerUI
 * Docker

-# task description and how to run
+# Description and how to run

 - while starting the APIs, H2 DB will execute *data.sql* scripts for initial data insertion.